-Schools must appoint a competent person to ensure they meet their health and safety duties.
-A competent person is someone with the necessary skills, knowledge and experience to give sensible guidance about managing the health and safety risks at the school.
+Schools must appoint a competent person/s to ensure they meet their health and safety duties.
+A competent person is someone with the necessary skills, knowledge and experience to lead in health and safety and give sensible guidance about managing the health and safety risks at the school.
+The role will sit alongside the designated safeguarding lead.